robvanson/akouste/README.md

 All sounds have to be played before the subject can proceed to the next stimulus.

-Three constructs are defined to collect subject evaluations based on answers to questionaire questions:
+Three constructs are defined to collect subject evaluations based on answers in the questionnaire:

 - A row of \(\(\)\) is translated to a row of radio buttons.
 All radio buttons on a line will be combined in a single radio-button row.
 It is best to put the individual buttons and their labels into a table.
 - \>\>----------\<\< (10 -dashes or more) will be transformed into a visual analogue slider.